Bashford-Rogers-lab/Bulk_Repertoire_Analysis/README.md

 •	gridExtra
 •	cowplot
 ## 7. Locations of Dependencies:
-•	To ensure the pipeline can call the dependencies edit: “BCR_TCR_PROCESSING_PIPELINE/ Locations_of_called_programmes.txt” file, providing the full path to correct locations of your versions of: o	Reference library of genes and primers (already compiled for you) o	CD-HIT (from above) o	FLASH (from above)
+•	To ensure the pipeline can call the dependencies edit: “BCR_TCR_PROCESSING_PIPELINE/Locations_of_called_programmes.txt” file, providing the full path to correct locations of your versions of: o	Reference library of genes and primers (already compiled for you) o	CD-HIT (from above) o	FLASH (from above)